How to Calm a Panting Dog: A Comprehensive Guide - Natural Dog Supplements and Superfoods by Fetched

 Excessive Heat

 As I mentioned previously, excessive panting, can happen more frequently in the summer months.
 Dogs do have sweat glands, but they don't sweat like we do.
 They sweat much less.
-This means that panting is their primary way of cooling down.
-High temperatures and humidity can subsequently cause your dog to pant more.
+This means that panting is their primary way of cooling down when their body temperature increases too much.
+High temperatures and humidity can subsequently cause your furry friend to pant more.

 Exercise or Excitement